 When you send or bring documents to SATAC after you have submitted your application, make sure they are clearly marked with your current name and your SATAC reference number.

 For more about submitting supporting documents download the fact sheet.

 Update your personal details

 If you need to update or amend your personal details, such as your date of birth or name, or if you need to change or add to your qualifications, you will need to contact SATAC in writing.
-These details cannot be changed online once you’re your application has been submitted.
+These details cannot be changed online once your application has been submitted.